• Skip to primary navigation

 Elderberries root easily – cuttings are even sold in large quantities as “live stakes” for pounding directly into damp ground, where they put down roots and grow as a naturalizing element for large landscape areas.
 Most propagators seem to agree that while rooting hormone can increase success rates and speed up the rooting process, it’s not truly a necessity for rooting elderberries, so this step is optional.

 Because I keep rooting hormone on hand and have had great results using it with difficult-to-root species, I did go ahead and use it with my elderberry cuttings.
-This is the rooting hormone that I use.
+Any rooting hormone should give you a good result.

 If you’re maintaining organic certification however, or seeking to obtain it, your options for a rooting stimulant are very limited.
 If you’d like to give your cuttings an extra edge with the rooting process, willow water contains a natural rooting stimulant, and can easily be made at home.
 This article tells how to make homemade willow water for rooting cuttings.